qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 The :func:`layerType` method determines the name of the symbol layer, it has to be unique among all symbol layers.
-Properties are used for persistence of attributes. :func:`clone` method must return a copy of the symbol layer with all attributes being exactly the same.
+Properties are used for persistence of attributes.
+The :func:`clone` method must return a copy of the symbol layer with all attributes being exactly the same.
 Finally there are rendering methods:
 :func:`startRender` is called before rendering first feature, :func:`stopRender` when rendering is done.
 And :func:`renderPoint` method which does the rendering.